ivosturm/ArcGIS-React/README.md

 ## ReactArcGIS
-New ArcGIS widget based on React, the Mendix Pluggable Widgets API and the newest ArcGIS API (4.22 / 02-2022)
+New ArcGIS widget based on React, the Mendix Pluggable Widgets API and the newest ArcGIS API (4.22 / 02-2022).
+Please check out the demo project for a thorough walkthrough on how to configure the widget and it's different functionalities.

 ## Features
 1. Static (in widget settings) as well as dynamic (front end, in app) loading of layers